qwo/blog/content/2018/gcp-architecture.md

 +++

 Back in May, I [shared on Linkedin](https://www.linkedin.com/feed/update/urn:li:activity:6399229464563187713/) that I received my [Google Cloud Architect](https://cloud.google.com/certification/cloud-architect) certification.
 It was probably my most shared post ever on the platform.
 A week later, I attained the [Data Engineer](https://cloud.google.com/certification/data-engineer) certification and at the beginning of July, the [Associate Cloud Engineer](https://cloud.google.com/certification/cloud-engineer).
-I staked that I was the first engineer at Cloudreach to get all three.
+I ventured to guess that I was the first engineer at Cloudreach to get all three.
 I get a few common questions and I hoped to answer all here:

 - What's the big difference between them all?
 - How do you recommend preparing for them?